 Exercise therapy and remedial gymnastics are the main parts of physiotherapy.
-Patient and therapist work together to develop new posture and movement patterns, and manual techniques are used by the therapist.
+The patient and the therapist work together to develop better posture and movement patterns.
+In addition manual techniques are used by the therapist.
 Thus, physical complaints can be improved or prevented.
 The preparation for an operation or the treatment after surgery also falls within the scope of the physiotherapy.

 The following physiotherapeutic methods are used in my practice:

 - Remedial gymnastics and exercise therapy e.g. gait school, back-friendly everyday behavior, stretching exercises, mobilization exercises, targeted strengthening and coordination exercises, exercises with your own body weight or with the help of equipment such as exercise ball or elastic Thera Band